Why Understanding “Brothers” vs “Brother’s” Matters

 • Example: “This is my brother’s jacket.”

-Read Also 11 Other Ways to Say "Have a Good Rest of Your Day"
+Read Also 10 Other Ways to Say "It Was Good to See You Again"

 It’s important to note that while brothers is plural, brother’s shows ownership.
 The apostrophe in brother’s signifies possession.